 Slavery is not why most men fought in the Civil War.

-My intention is simple and inoffensive: I wish to educate.
-In particular, I wish to convey to modern readers a rather difficult concept, that in order for history to be understood, it must be viewed in the context of its own time and people.
-Any other way of viewing it will end with hopelessly biased conclusions, chains of reasoning that leave you either hopelessly confused or furious about the wrong things.
+My intention here is to inform, not offend.
+I wish to convey to modern readers a difficult concept, that in order for history to be understood, it must be viewed in the context of its own time and people.
+Any other perspective must certainly end with erroneous conclusions, chains of reasoning that leave you either hopelessly confused or furious about the wrong things.

-Let me provide an example: During the time of the Civil War, duels were still regularly fought over slights both real and imagined.
+Let me provide an example of historic context: During the time of the Civil War, duels were still regularly fought over slights both real and imagined.
 Hasty words and valid criticism alike could get a man shot or, if the duel was declined, branded a coward and thus beneath contempt.
 Often, a refusal would be published in local newspapers, and the man so named would be publicly ostracized.
-Life for a coward was cruel enough than many walked willingly to certain death in an uneven duel rather than endure the alternative.
+Life for a proclaimed coward was so cruel that many walked willingly to face death in a duel rather than endure the alternative.

 Today, we rightly view this as insane.
 But in the context of that time and long ages before, it was vital, an essential part of life in civilization.

 Similarly, today we view the institution of slavery as a great evil, a horror almost beyond comprehension.
-And yet, during the time of its practice, it was ubiquitous in the New World, and the African slave trade was not thought of that way except by a few.
-The first anti-slavery laws both in England and the United States were passed not to protect slaves but rather to protect the rights of the worker, the farmer, the craftsman.
+And yet, during the time of its practice, it was ubiquitous in the New World, and the African slave trade was not thought of as at all wrong except by a few.
+The first anti-slavery laws both in England and the United States were passed not to protect slaves but rather the rights of the free worker, the farmer, the craftsman.
 To be sure, slavery was no less evil than it is now, but strange though it may now seem to us, it usually wasn’t seen that way at the time save by those who were unfashionably religious.

 Alongside that goes another statement, one that’s equally true: Without the issue of slavery, the Civil War would never have been fought.
 These two ideas seem contradictory, but that’s from our perspective far in the future.
 At the time, things were seen quite differently, and not just from a moral standpoint; the success of secession seemed possible and open war was considered unlikely.
 There was no thought that any prolonged conflict could occur.
-The war that eventually happened was almost an accident — even though, with hindsight, it was inevitable.
+The war that eventually happened was almost an accident — even though with hindsight we can clearly see it was inevitable.
 I’ll explain.

 Secession wasn’t at all a new idea in 1861.
 It had in fact been discussed during the Revolution and was explicitly considered a right of states during the time of the first convention.
 Secessionist movements were common in times of dispute, from the Whiskey Rebellion with its six-stripe flag to that of Daniel Shays.
-During the enormously unpopular War of 1812, there was a movement for the entirety of New England to secede and join Canada.
-The point of contention in each of these was taxation, and the common theme was of state’s rights versus a strong central government.
+During the enormously unpopular War of 1812, there was a popular movement for the entirety of New England to secede and join Canada.
+The point of contention in each of these was taxation, and the common theme was of the superiority of state’s rights over those of the central government.

-This began to change as the abolition of slavery became a popular cause in Canada, then the United Kingdom, and eventually throughout the North.
-Slavery was abolished throughout the U.K. in 1833, and state by state the North was doing the same thing.
+The abolition of slavery had long been a popular cause in Canada, then the United Kingdom, and eventually throughout the North.
+Slavery was abolished throughout the territories of the U.K. in 1833, and state by state the North was doing the same thing.
 Pressure mounted to impose abolition on the South, and in 1819-20 and again after the Mexican War, that pressure was nearly enough to prompt secession.
-Cooler heads prevailed through crisis after crisis, but tension and resentment continued to build along geographical lines.
-Eventually, things came to a head with Bloody Kansas and the Dred Scott case (after which New York and Illinois threatened to secede!)
+Cooler heads prevailed through crisis after crisis, but tension and resentment continued to build along geographic lines.
+Eventually, things came to a head with Bloody Kansas and the Dred Scott case (after which New York and Illinois threatened to secede.)
 The Republican Party formed as an abolitionist coalition at the same time as the Democratic Party suffered a geographical split and the Whigs dissolved in disgrace.